 How to Make Baklava

-1. Make Syrup: Combine the water, sugar, and lemon juice in a saucepan.
-Set the saucepan over medium-high heat and bring the mixture to a simmer.
-Simmer, stirring occasionally, until the sugar has completely dissolved.
+- Make the syrup.
+Combine the water, sugar, and lemon juice in a saucepan.
+Simmer until the sugar has completely dissolved.
 Continue to simmer for 5 more minutes.
-Remove the saucepan from the heat.
-Set the saucepan aside and let the syrup cool down completely.
+Set aside and let the syrup cool down completely.

+- Cut.
 Using a sharp knife, cut the baklava into diamond or square shapes all the way to the bottom of the pan.
-You can cut it into 4 long rows, and then cut diagonally to make diamond shapes, or straight across to make square shapes.
+You can cut it into 4 long rows and then cut diagonally to make diamond shapes or straight across to make square shapes.

-4. Bake: Bake for 55 minutes to 1 hour, or until the top of the Baklava is golden.
-Remove the baklava from the oven and pour the cooled syrup evenly over the Baklava.
+- Bake.
+Bake for 55 minutes to 1 hour or until the top is golden.
+Remove it from the oven and pour the cooled syrup evenly over the Baklava.

-- Cool and serve: Let the baklava cool completely in a dry and cool place.
-For best results, let baklava sit overnight before serving.
+- Cool and serve.
+Let the baklava cool completely in a dry and cool place.
+For best results, let it sit overnight before serving.

 - Do not thaw your phyllo dough on the counter top.
 Instead, allow it to thaw in the fridge overnight.
 This will make it easier to work with.

-- When you’re working with the phyllo dough sheets, keep your stack covered with a damp paper towel or tea towel so they don’t dry out while you’re working.
+- Don’t let the phyllo dry out.
+When you’re working with the phyllo dough sheets, keep your stack covered with a damp paper towel or tea towel so they don’t dry out while you’re working.

-- Make sure you brush EACH SHEET of phyllo dough with butter.
+- Be generous with the butter!
+Make sure you brush each sheet of phyllo dough with melted butter.
 This is not the place to skimp.

-- I keep my baklava in an airtight container at room temperature.
-It will stay fresh and delicious for about 10 to 14 days.
-See the FAQ section below for my take on freezing baklava.
+You can keep baklava in an airtight container at room temperature for about 10 to 14 days.

-- You can, however, assemble it ahead of time and keep it in the freezer for up to 3 months.
+To freeze it, assemble the baklava ahead of time – don’t bake it – and keep it in the freezer for up to 3 months.
 Just cover it in plastic wrap and aluminum foil.
-When ready, thaw on kitchen counter and bake as directed in the recipe.
+When ready, place it on the kitchen counter to thaw and then bake as directed.

 More Desserts to Try